aznduck/aznduck/README.md

 - 👋 Hi, I’m @aznduck
-- 👀 I’m interested in computer science as well as video games!
+- 👀 I’m interested in computer science, artificial intelligence, as well as game design!
-- 🌱 I’m proficient in Python and Java & am currently learning C++ as a freshman at USC
-- 💞️ I’m looking to collaborate on anything I guess?
+- 🌱 In this repository are projects showcasing my proficiency in Java, Python, C++, React Native, and more!
-- 📫 How to reach me: You can email me at dvdhan@outlook.com
+- 📫 Please feel free to reach me at dhan6663@usc.edu

 <!---
 aznduck/aznduck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.